bcgov/shinyssdtools/paper/paper.md

 SSDs are used to estimate the concentration of a chemical that affects a certain percentage (typically 5%) of the species considered [@posthuma_species_2001].
 The `ssdtools` R package allows model averaging using information-theoretic criteria and the construction of confidence intervals using bootstrapping [@ssdtools].

+### Graphical User Interface

-The `shinyssdtools` web application, which is available in French or English, provides access to the core functionality of `ssdtools` via five navigational tabs.
+The `shinyssdtools` web app, which is available in French or English, provides access to the core functionality of `ssdtools` via five navigational tabs.

 1. Data
    - Upload a dataset or enter data manually.